box-lin/yelpquerymaster/README.md

 ### Step 1

-Download the backup file at `dasda`;
+Download the backup file at `https://eecs.wsu.edu/~blin1/files.html` click `YelpQueryMaster Backup File`;

 ### Step 2

-Load the backup file.
+Create your database and load the backup file using `\i`